IBM/fa-vs-code-extension/README.md

 Adds a history file to the **Fault Analyzer** tree in the Zowe Explorer toolwindow.
 You will be prompted for:

-- An ADFz common component server connection if there is more than one connection defined
+- A Zowe profile, if there is more than one defined, with an associated ADFz Common Component connection
 - A data set name for the history file you want to open and add to the **Fault Analyzer** tree

 ![Add history file from command palette](./docs/images/add-hist-cp.gif)